-From a social psychological perspective, using the experimental method to shift concerns about group status (e.g., priming the numerical decline of White Americans, or the shifting prototype of who is American; Craig & Richeson, 2014; Danbold & Huo, 2015) might illuminate the unique effect of group power concerns on firearm behaviors to distinguish these effects from concerns about individual safety (e.g., perceiving an increase in crime victimization).
+From a social psychological perspective, using the experimental method to shift concerns about group status (e.g., priming the numerical decline of White Americans, or the shifting prototype of who is American; Craig & Richeson, 2014; Danbold & Huo, 2015) might illuminate the unique effect of in-group power concerns on firearm behaviors to distinguish these effects from concerns about individual safety (e.g., perceiving an increase in crime victimization).
 Does priming concerns about collective power shape all gun attitudes and behaviors in the same manner, or are their specific firearm attitudes unique to the perception of guns as a source of collective power?
-For example, evoking group status threat might shape gun type preferences (e.g., handgun versus military-style rifle; Sola, 2021), the desired quantity of guns personally owned, or policy preferences for the form of carrying one's weapon in public (e.g., preference for concealed carry versus open-carry).
-Understanding and distinguishing firearm attitudes, behaviors, and policy preferences can help distill gun practices originating out of a concern for group power rather than a concern for personal safety and security.
+For example, evoking group status threat might shape gun type preferences (e.g., handgun vs. military-style rifle; Sola, 2021), the desired quantity of guns personally owned, or policy preferences for the form of carrying one's weapon in public (e.g., preference for concealed carry vs. open-carry).
+Understanding and distinguishing firearm attitudes, behaviors, and policy preferences can help distill gun practices originating out of a concern for in-group power rather than a concern for personal safety and security.

 Further, and maybe most distinct in how perceiving guns as a source of collective power differs from perceiving guns as a source of safety, is that collective power motivations may implicate more consideration of group, rather than personal, access to firearms.
-Unlike personal safety, the symbolic collective power of a firearm may not be singularly tied to personal firearm access but questions about broader firearm access of one's in-group and the restriction of firearm access among threatening out-group members.
-This understanding may help clarify recently published work on how White Americans who hold strong anti-Black attitudes are more supportive of gun rights, but whose support is tempered when Black Americans are shown as accessing firearms legally at a faster rate than the White in-group.
+Unlike personal safety, the symbolic collective power of a firearm may not be singularly tied to personal firearm access but questions about broader firearm access of one's in-group and the restriction of firearm access among threatening out-group members (see, Stroebe & Leander, 2024).
+This understanding may help clarify recently published work on how White Americans who hold strong anti-Black attitudes are most supportive of gun rights, but temper their support when Black Americans are shown to legally access firearms at a faster rate than the White in-group.

 In Higginbotham et al. (2023), a novel race-guns implicit association task demonstrated that White participants more strongly associate White Americans with gun rights and Black Americans with gun control.
-This association was driven by White Americans who held higher levels of racial resentment (i.e., anti-Black attitudes).
+This association was driven by White Americans who held higher levels of stronger anti-Black attitudes (i.e., racial resentment; Kinder & Sanders, 1996; Kinder & Sears, 1981).
 This association was not related to personal gun ownership, signaling that this bias was driven not by self-interest, but more by symbolic attitudes about who should have access to guns (i.e., my racial in-group, but not racial out-group members).
 In this vein, we also found that participants' perceptions of legal gun owners as a social group were driven by this racial bias and anti-Black attitudes generally.
 Participants who held a stronger association of gun rights with White Americans (and gun control with Black Americans) felt the most warmth toward legal gun owners.